 “Dad?”
 I responded incredulously.

-“What the hell do you think you are doing?
+“What do you think you are doing?
 You don’t date girls as a missionary!” he yelled … yeah, yelled.

 My dad proceeded to tell me that he was contacted by Church authorities who were concerned about my dating a girl.
-He angrily filled me in on the bullshit that he was told by Church authorities.
-I assured him that the information was not correct, that I was seeing a girl but nothing bad happened.
-Well, to the Mormon God, kissing a girl while you’re on your mission is bad.
+He angrily filled me in on the lies he was told by Church authorities.
+I assured him that the information was not correct and that I was seeing a girl, but nothing bad happened.
+(Well, to the Mormon God, kissing a girl while you’re on your mission is bad.)
 I promised Dad I would behave from that time on.

-I entered President Hall’s office and ripped on him for assuming that I was fucking a girl.
+I entered President Hall’s office and ripped on him for assuming that I was having an affair with a girl.
 In turn he ripped on me for dragging a new missionary to the Olexen home so that I could see a girl.
-I told him everything that had happened between me and Alicia and he was satisfied that no harm was done.
+I told him everything that had happened between Alicia and me, and he was satisfied that no harm was done.

-At this time, the LDS/Mormon Church had just announced that missionaries would now serve one year and half long missions instead of two.
-I hadn’t quite reached the 18 months when the fiasco about Alicia happened.
-Since we couldn’t do much missionary work anyway because of the war, President Hall and I discussed me leaving earlier with an honorable release.
+At this time, the LDS/Mormon Church had just announced that missionaries would now serve one-and-a-half-year missions, instead of two.
+I hadn’t quite reached the 18 months when the fiasco with Alicia happened.
+Because we couldn’t do much missionary work anyway due to the war, President Hall and I discussed me leaving earlier with an honorable release.
 It was probably the best because I still wanted to see Alicia.
 President Hall arranged for me to leave a month early.